konveyor/tackle-test-generator-cli/doc/user_guide.md

 ### Specifying assertion generation

-There are two general types of assertions that can be added to test cases.
+There are two general types of assertions that can be automatically generated and added to the junit test cases.

 The first assertion type, used in the CTD-guided testing strategy, is differential (diff) assertions.
-Diff assertion generation records the created objected states for each statement execution of the test case on the legacy app and adds them as assertions right after the statement.
-The final junit tests hence contain `assertEquals`
+Diff assertion generation records the created object states for each executed statement of the test case on the legacy app.
+It then adds them as assertions right after the statement.
+The final junit test cases hence contain `assertEquals`
-statements after each original test statement that resulted in the creation of new objects.
+statements after each original statement of the test case that resulted in the creation of new objects.
 Diff assertion generation is activated by default for CTD-guided testing and can be deactivated via the toml file option `generate.ctd_amplified.no_diff_assertions` or the flag `--no-diff-assertions` (short name: `-nda`).

 The second assertion type, used in Randoop and EvoSuite testing strategies, is regression assertions.
 These assertions reflect the current behavior of the app, including exceptions occurred during test execution.
-They are not activated by default, and are controlled via the toml file option `generate.add_assertions`
+They are not activated by default, and are controlled via the toml file option `generate.add_assertions`.

-Assertion generation can be controlled via the toml file option `add_assertions`.

 ### Controlling the time spent in test generation

 `time-limit` option, `num_seq_execution` option

 ## Test Execution

 Explain execution options using the CLI: build type, code coverage, offline instrumentation, app packages, reports path, test class